Vmarcelo49/zzcaster/README.md

 #### Wi-fi Indicator

 When you play online, you can see if your opponent is using wifi or wired.

-### Netcode

-The netcode uses a lockstep + rollback algorithm (same approach as the original CCCaster, conceptually similar to GGPO but adapted for a closed-source binary-patched game):

-1. **Lockstep** — Each frame, both clients exchange inputs.
-The game frame cannot advance until the remote player's input for the current frame is received (with configurable input delay to hide latency).

-2. **Prediction** — If the remote input hasn't arrived yet, the last known input is used as a prediction.
-The game advances with the predicted input.

-3. **Rollback** — When the real remote input arrives and differs from the prediction, the game state is rewound to the mispredicted frame, the corrected inputs are applied, and the game re-runs forward to the current frame (skipping rendering during the re-run).

-4. **State save/restore** — The StatePool snapshots ~370 memory regions
-   (player positions, health, velocities, effects, camera, RNG, timers) every frame.
-On rollback, the closest saved state is restored via memcpy.

 ## Dependencies